hmrad/stock/README.md

 # stock
-A PHP code from scratch using the MVC strusture
+A simple PHP code project using the MVC structure